 - 1 – 1×10 (ripped to 8-7/8″ wide) at 22-3/4″ – Small Drawer Front

 - 1 – 1×12 (ripped to 11″ wide) at 22-3/4″ – Large Drawer Front

 Cut the pieces for the legs, the side frames, and the side panels.
 Drill pocket holes in each end of the frame pieces as well as all four edges of the panels.
 Attach two of the frame pieces to each of the panels using glue and 1-1/4″pocket hole screws.
 Attach to the legs as shown using glue and pocket hole screws.
 The back side of the panel assembly will be flush with the inside edge of the legs.
 Attach the remaining frame piece to the top of each side assembly with the piece placed horizontally (lined up with the legs).

 Using a router with a 1/2″ rabbeting bit, cut a 3/8″ deep (or the thickness of the plexiglass) rabbet in the top frame piece as shown.
 Use a chisel to square the corner.

 Install the drawer slides according to the manufacturer’s instructions.
-For an easy tutorial, click here.
+This tutorial on installing drawer slides will be a great help!
 Make any necessary adjustments.
 For the large drawer, the slides should be positioned so they are in the center of the side of the drawer.

-7. Cut the pieces for the drawer fronts.
-For another easy tutorial, click here.
+Cut the pieces for the drawer fronts.
+This tutorial makes installing drawer fronts so much easier!
 There will be a 1/8″ gap around all sides of the drawer front as well as in between the two.